 By Joy Kain, MD at Noblesville Pediatrics | Summer celebrations often include family fun events including picnics, water play and fireworks.
 Sadly, though, each year thousands of people are injured using consumer fireworks—most of them children and teenagers.
 In 2012, an estimated 8,700 people were treated in U.S. hospital emergency rooms for firework-related injuries, according to […]

-Cervical health is a topic many women do not frequently think—or talk—about.
+By Polly Trainor, MD, OB/GYN Cervical health is a topic many women do not frequently think—or talk—about.
 For some, it’s brought up only during an annual gynecologic exam.
 On the other hand, some of us know a woman who has experienced a cervical health condition, which brings the topic front and center.
-January is National Cervical Health Awareness Month.
-In […]
+January is National […]